kanerep/gatsby-starter-netlify-cms/src/pages/mum-and-baby-fitness-classes/index.md

         A 45 minute class designed to strengthen and build stamina.
 In these classes we include cardio, weight training, body conditioning using resistance bands and a core pelvic floor section.
-These classes are currently running on Tuesday mornings 11-11:45 am at the Mortons bistro in Gilmorton, LE17 5LT and on Friday mornings 10:15-11am at the Blaby and Whetstone Boys club, LE8 6LW.
+These classes are currently running on Tuesday mornings 10:15-11:00 am at the Cosby Village hall, LE9 1RN and on Friday mornings 10:15-11am at the Blaby and Whetstone Boys club, LE8 6LW.
       testheading: "Mum and Baby Fitness Classes "
     - image: /img/image4-1-.jpeg
-      text: If you feel you need a more individualised fitness plan or extra help after your pregnancy or during your pregnancy, then I offer personal training sessions in the comfort of your own homes or location of your choice.
+      text: "If you feel you need a more individualised fitness plan or extra help after your pregnancy or during your pregnancy, then I offer personal training sessions in the comfort of your own homes or location of your choice.
 I bring all the equipment to you so again, there is no need to find childcare or even leave the house!
+I also offer 2-1 personal training if you also want to do your sessions with a friend.
+I offer training plans, accountability and help and guidance with nutrition. "
       testheading: "1-1 Personal Training Sessions "
   heading: This may be removed for now
   description: "This may be removed for now "